pingcap/docs-cn/br/br-snapshot-guide.md

 ---
 title: Snapshot Backup and Restore Guide
-summary: Learn about how to back up and restore TiDB snapshots using the br command-line tool.
+summary: This document describes how to back up and restore TiDB snapshots using the br command-line tool.
+It includes instructions for snapshot backup, restoring data of a specified time point, and restoring a database or table.
+The document also covers the performance and impact of snapshot backup and restore.
 aliases: ['/tidb/dev/br-usage-backup/','/tidb/dev/br-usage-restore/','/tidb/dev/br-usage-restore-for-maintain/', '/tidb/dev/br-usage-backup-for-maintain/']
 ---